 The Ottoman Subjugation of Wallachia / Fall of Giurgiu took place in 1417.
 1417.

-Who won the Ottoman Subjugation of Wallachia / Fall of Giurgiu?
+What was the outcome of the Ottoman Subjugation of Wallachia / Fall of Giurgiu?

 The Ottoman Empire were victorious against the Wallachia.